Nashville Golf Courses: Where to Play the Best Greens

 Richland Country Club (Private)

 For over 30 years, Richland Country Club has enjoyed its location on a Civil War site with its par-72 private Jack Nicklaus layout.
 Richland’s former days were spent on a downtown site that flourished since opening in 1921.

 That original layout, designed by Donald Ross, once hosted PGA events won by Byron Nelson and Ben Hogan.
 Today, the Richland course sports five sets of tees with water hazards coming into play on several holes.
 In addition, mature trees stand ready to alter shots as well.

 Set alongside the entrance to scenic Percy Warner Park, this popular nine-holer has long enthralled Nashville golf enthusiasts for its picturesque charm, simplicity and golfer-friendliness.

-While a playable par 34 at 2,600 yards, Percy Warner Golf Course still demands attention with tree-lined fairways and small undulating greens.
-Fun fact: The course has also earned a reputation among the best Nashville golf courses for newcomers to first learn how to play the game.
+While a playable par 34 at 2,600 yards, Percy Warner Golf Course demands attention with tree-lined fairways and small undulating greens.
+Fun fact: The course has earned a reputation among the best Nashville golf courses for newcomers to first learn how to play the game.